-Blogging started picking up steam about 16 years ago.
+Blogging started picking up steam in the early 2000s.
 But only recently have businesses realized its immense potential and started leveraging content marketing for generating business leads.
-Most effective B2B marketers now spend 39% of their marketing budget on content marketing.

 But, is creating high-quality content really that difficult?

 Content Marketing Institute’s B2B report found that producing engaging content is the number one challenge organizations are facing.

 Finding/training skilled content marketing professionals was also found as the sixth major challenge with 21% of the people asked saying so.

 So, is it impossible to find prolific content marketing pros that create compelling content consistently?